 Angie has a background in publishing (ELT and then art books) and after moving to Oxford co-founded and directed the Oxford Literary Festival for 11 years.
 In 2010 she founded Bookfeast which reflects her belief that we will be a poorer society if the habit of reading for pleasure dwindles – books are the key to both understanding the world broadening our views of it, engaging with it or escaping from it, whether it be as children or adults.

 Amanda worked for many years in PR and then as a freelance copywriter.
-She joined Bookfeast as a Lunchboox volunteer in 2011 and became the TeaBooks co-ordinator in 2013.
-She loves the fact that the job combines working alongside a great team of volunteers, talking about books and meeting new people.
+She joined Bookfeast as a Lunchboox volunteer in 2011 and became the TeaBooks co-ordinator in 2013 until 2021.
+She loved the fact that the job combined working alongside a great team of volunteers, talking about books and meeting new people.

 Having gained an HND in community dance practice from Coventry University, Rhonda went on to receive her BA (Hons) in dance performance from Middlesex University.
 Her work includes teaching in a variety of settings and age groups, choreographing, performing, arts managing and directing.
 She is currently a director for Dance Creative, which specialises in leading dance for older adults and those with Parkinsons and dementia.